MIPSIT-DIGITAL/android-sdk/README.md

 );
 ```

-3. create instance of MerchantCredentials
+3. create instance of Order amount

 ```java
 Amount amount = new Amount(